agent-indigo/invoices-api-express/README.md

 - Copy `environmentTemplate.txt` to `.env` and fill in the values.

-- Start the application and server simultaneously by running `npm run stack`.

-- When running the application for the first time, you will be prompted to create a password for `root`.
+- When running a front end for the first time, you will be prompted to create a password for `root`.

-- The SQL schema will synchronize automatically every time you start the server.
+- The schema will synchronize automatically every time you start the server.